-- by sending traditional correspondence to the following address: ul.
-Bielańska 12 Warsaw 00-085, or - via e-mail: blp.leba.office@balticpower.pl
+- a) by sending traditional correspondence to the following address: ul.
+Bielańska 12 Warsaw 00-085, or - b) via e-mail: [blp.leba.office@balticpower.pl](mailto:blp.leba.office@balticpower.pl)

 3. Whose data do we process as part of video surveillance and what kind of data is it?